toggl-open-source/toggldesktop/README.md

 Contribute
 ==========
-Fork the repor and hack away!
+Fork the repo and hack away!

 Before sending us a pull request, please format the source code:

 ```
 make fmt
 ```

-Also, pleae check for any cpplint issues:
+Also, please check for any cpplint issues:

 ```
 make lint